 1. 2016 investment and M&A: 369 (investment ‒ 347, M&A ‒ 22)

 2. Investment startup in 2016 (Investee Co.): 313 companies (232 full disclosure, 5 partial disclosure, and 76 non-disclosure)

 3. Investment companies participating in 2016: 249 companies (based on business name disclosure)

 -Definition of startup: “A company with a business model that is expected to grow rapidly based on new ideas or technologies.
-It may be a company that is listed on the stock market or has not yet merged into a large company.”
+It may be a company that is listed on the best trading app of the stock market or has not yet merged into a large company.”
 (Part of this definition was borrowed from the definition of startup alliance.)